fwd/nano-to/readme.md

 ## Register Username

-Registering a Usernames is easy.
+Registering a new Username is easy.
 Visit [https://nano.to](https://nano.to), and search for your desired username.
 If available you will see "Username Available".
 Follow the Checkout UI to complete.

 ## Renew Username